 As part of its climate protection program, Munich Airport uses alternative fuels from renewable energy sources within its vehicle pool:

-- 25 passenger cars/mini-transporters and 268 pieces of handling equipment are electrically operated.
-Another 30 electric vehicles have already been ordered.
+- 85 passenger cars/mini-transporters and 268 pieces of handling equipment are electrically operated.
+44 additional electric passenger cars have been ordered.

-The proportion of electric vehicles is rising significantly: by 2030, they should comprise the lion's share of the vehicle pool.
-By the end of 2018, Munich Airport will replace a further 80 of its older vehicles run on gasoline or diesel with new electric vehicles.
-This is equivalent overall to more than 20 percent of the current vehicle pool.
-This six-figure, environmentally-friendly investment is supported by subsidies from the German Ministry of Transport.
-Compared to 2016, it proved possible to reduce the local emission of CO₂ by around 47 tonnes.
-But the airport is not only focused on its own electric cars; currently passengers and visitors can charge their electric cars at the more than 85 charging points in the parking structures.
-For employees, additional charging options are offered.
+The proportion of electric vehicles is rising significantly: By 2030, they should comprise the lion’s share of the vehicle pool.
+In 2018, Munich Airport replaced a further 85 of its older vehicles run on gasoline or diesel.
+Electric vehicles currently comprise more than 20 percent of the current vehicle pool.
+The six-figure, environmentally-friendly investment is supported by subsidies from the German Ministry of Transport.
+Compared to 2017, it proved possible to reduce the local emission of CO2 by around 76 tonnes.

 Synthetic fuels from waste

 The new fuel «C.A.R.E. diesel», which is made from residual and waste materials as well as from renewable raw materials, also promises further potential.
 A successful practical trial was started in November 2017 in the road sweeper fleet.
 It has been possible, with approximately 60,000 liters of C.A.R.E. diesel, to avoid around 157 tonnes of CO2 emissions compared to conventional diesel.
 In the meantime, the use of this fuel has been suspended.